JuliaAI/MLJ.jl/docs/src/common_mlj_workflows.md

 tuned = machine(tuned_forest, X, y)
 ```

-Fitting the resultant machine optimizes the hyperaparameters specified
+Fitting the resultant machine optimizes the hyperparameters specified
 in `range`, using the specified `tuning` and `resampling` strategies
 and performance `measure` (possibly a vector of measures), and
 retrains on all data bound to the machine: